SpaceGarten/CSTP1206/README.md

 # CSTP1206

-First commits on this profile is the image gallary app for the first assignment submission
+First commits on this repository is the image gallary app for the first assignment submission